learningequality/kolibri/docs/backend_architecture/uap/implementation.rst

   - ``user_can_update_object``
   - ``user_can_delete_object``
-- The queryset-filtering ``readable_by_user_filter`` method, which takes in a queryset and returns a queryset filtered down to just objects that should be readable by the user.
+- The queryset-filtering ``readable_by_user_filter`` method, which takes in a user and returns a Django Q object that can be used to filter to just objects that should be readable by the user.

 Associating permissions with models
 -----------------------------------